8xFF/atm0s-media-server/docs/getting-started/installation/multi-zones.md

 ## Deploying each zone, same as a single-zone cluster

-The deployment steps are the same as for a single-zone cluster.
+The deployment steps are the same as for a single-zone cluster with addition `--zone ZONE_ID` param.
 However, starting from second zone, you need to add the first zone gateway address as a seed node for each gateway node.